spacemeat/pyke/README.md

 ...
 ```

 Each option is listed with all its stacked raw values, followed by the interpolated value.
-Notice above that the default name, "compile_and_link", is overridden by a replacement operation (`=`) with "simple".
+Notice above that the default name, `unnamed`, is overridden by a replacement operation (`=`) with `simple`.
 You can also easily see how command-line overrides are affecting the results.
-More on how to set them below, but it looks like this:
+More on how to set them below, but overriding the `name` option with `less_simple` looks like this:

 ```
 $ pyke -o name:less_simple report
 phase: less_simple
-name: = compile_and_link
+name: = unnamed
       = simple
       = less_simple
      -> less_simple